jmonad/seq/README.md

 ###filter

-The filter takes 0.022 milliseconds to run on device (2) the filter a small array, values { 1, 10, 100, 1000 }
+The filter takes 0.022 milliseconds to run on device (2) to filter a small array, values { 1, 10, 100, 1000 }

 Sample
 ------